foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 `arceb-` correspond to big endian toolchains.
 E.g., GDB for big endian ARCv2 baremetal toolchain is `arceb-elf32-gdb`.
 However, big endian tools are not available for ARCv3 yet.

+You can find more information about variants of toolchains, `-mcpu` values and matching TCF files in [ARC Toolchain Variants](https://foss-for-synopsys-dwc-arc-processors.github.io/toolchain/baremetal/gcc-mcpu.html) page.

 ### Using nSIM simulator to run bare metal ARC applications

 nSIM simulator supports GNU IO hostlink used by the libc library of bare metal